krishnaKanta2008/PredictHub/README.md

     ```sh
     pip install -r requirements.txt
     ```
-5. Ensure you have MongoDB running and set the `MONGODB_URL` and to use GithubOAuth you need Github_ClientId and Github_ClientSecret from the Github account in your `.env` file:
+5. Ensure you have MongoDB running and set the `MONGODB_URL` in your `.env` file:
     ```env
     MONGODB_URI=YOUR_MONGODB_URI
-    GITHUB_CLIENT_ID=YOUR_GITHUB_CLIENT_ID
-    GITHUB_CLIENT_SECRET=YOUR_GITHUB_CLIENT_SECRET
     ```
-Follow this documentation to get the Github_ClientId and Github_ClientSecret: [Github OAuth](https://docs.github.com/en/developers/apps/building-oauth-apps/creating-an-oauth-app)

 6. Start the server:
     ```sh
-    flask run
+    flask run or python app.py
     ```

 ### Client